Skip to main content

 Analytics

-A top-notch self-service portal provides valuable insights into user behavior and usage patterns.
-Track user behavior, see which services are most popular, and even identify potential areas of improvement.
 Is a specific service receiving a high volume of requests?
 Maybe it's time to consider automating that process.
 Are certain departments using more services than others?
-This level of reporting in real-time enables proper reallocating of resources and optimizes the portal for different teams.
+This level of real-time reporting, combined with advanced analytics for greater visibility, enables proper resource reallocation and optimizes the portal for different teams.

 Integrations